btonic/go-research/README.md

 ##

 ## Coroutine scheduling
-In Go you can spawn "coroutines", or "threads" in most other languages.
-Unlike interpreted languages such as Python/Ruby (in some variants), there is no Global Interpreter like functionality, but there is also no system-thread like functionality.
+In Go you can spawn coroutines to perform asynchronous tasks.
+Unlike interpreted languages such as Python/Ruby (in some variants), there is no Global Interpreter like functionality.
 Go handles all of this for you through the concepts of:

 ```go
 // The main concepts are: